Skip to main content

 For Adults

-Project More/Plus are permanent supportive scattered site housing programs.
+Project Plus/Plus 2 are long-term supportive scattered site housing programs.
 All clients have a major mental illness, and many have one or more behavioral health and/or chronic health issues.
 The participants are housed in one-bedroom apartments throughout St. Louis and rent is paid directly by Depaul USA.
 These two programs were among the highest ranked scattered sites programs in the St. Louis Continuum of Care for the Homeless initiative.

 Rapid Rehousing